-The organizing element of the LSC open space plan is a 3.5 mile multi-use path loop connecting the districts and destinations.
+The organizing element of the LSC open space plan is a 3.5-mile multi-use path loop connecting the districts and destinations.
 The LSC Loop will run alongside existing streets, such as Medical Center Drive and Omega Drive, and be completed on new streets in LSC West.
-It will incorporate the proposed CCT path through LSC West and onto the Belward property.
+It will incorporate the proposed multi-use path next to the CCT through LSC West and onto the Belward property.

-The LSC Loop will link activity centers and community facilities, including the planned high school on the Crown Farm, the historic Belward Farm, and the civic green and retail center on LSC West.
-Three CCT stations are along the Loop, at the Crown Farm, Belward, and LSC West.
+The LSC Loop will link activity centers and community facilities, including the planned high school on the Crown Farm (in the City of Gaithersburg), the historic Belward Farm, and the civic green and retail center on LSC West.
+CCT stations along the Loop include the Crown Farm, Belward, and LSC West.
 From the Loop, paths will connect with other destinations and activities in the area, including Fallsgrove and Traville.
-Traville Local Park, in LSC South, is proposed for a small rectangular field, half-court basketball, older children's playground, and a tot lot, and should be accessible from the LSC Loop.
+Traville Local Park, in LSC South, is proposed to have a small rectangular field, half-court basketball, older children's playground, and a tot lot, and should be accessible from the LSC Loop.